Jing Huang, Ph.D.

 Bethesda, MD 20892-4258

-Project 1: Study p53-mediated DNA damage responses of ESCs.
+Project 1: Stress responses of ESCs.
 ESCs can develop into many different cell types and have huge potential in cell therapy.
 Therefore, maintaining genomic stability and homeostasis is essential for ESCs to execute lineage choice.
 However, it is under appreciated how ESCs maintain their genome stability responding to DNA damage insults.
 We aim to address this question by studying how p53 regulates the DNA damage responses of ESCs.
 We and others have found that p53 plays important roles in the regulation of ESC differentiation after DNA damage.
 To achieve this, p53 down-regulates the transcription of many ES cell critical genes (Li et al., Cell Stem Cell, 2015; Zhang et al., Cell Cycle, 2013; Li et al., Molecular Cell, 2012; Lee et al., PNAS, 2010).
 Current efforts include identifying new players in the p53 signaling network and studying the metabolic stress of ESCs.
-Since ESCs are derived from blastocysts, representing an early embroynic development stage, our study may also shed new light on the emerging developmental roles of p53 in embryonic development and human developmental disorders.
+Since ESCs are derived from blastocysts, representing an early embroynic development stage, our study may shed new light on the roles of p53 in embryonic development and human developmental disorders.

-Our program has strong effort in training with a flexible combination of publication, seminar, and journal club opportunities.
-All of the five past postdoctoral trainees are continuing their scientific career: three are independent investigators with their own laboratories.
+Training: Our program has strong effort in training with a flexible combination of publication, seminar, and journal club opportunities.
+Several previous trainees became independent investigators with their own laboratories.

 He Y, Zhu W, Shin MH, Gary J, Liu C, Dubois W, Hoover SB, Jiang S, Marrogi E, Mock B, Simpson RM, Huang J. cFOS-SOX9 Axis Reprograms Bone Marrow-Derived Mesenchymal Stem Cells into Chondroblastic Osteosarcoma.
 Stem Cell Reports.
 2017;8(6):1630-1644.